10 Realistic Ways to Find Extra Cash For Christmas

 Are you good at building kid’s bikes?
 Or putting together Ikea stuff?
 Maybe you can offer your services on Airtasker and save people Christmas Eve hassle.
 And why not offer to store and deliver the gifts so the kids get no wind of it?

 You could consider driving for UberEats for a few weeks.
 If you’re delivering food, you don’t need to worry about having strangers in your car.
+I have a neighbour who is an accountant by day and UberEats driver by night to make some extra cash.

 This time of the year is super busy, so can you offer to run errands for people as a service to earn extra cash.
 Be a PA for a day, kind of thing.
 Let others avoid the Christmas shopping crowds by offering a personal shopping service.
 You can offer your services to friends or people at work, put an ad in the local paper or try a service like Airtasker.

-10. Pay your minimum for just one month
+10. Pay your Minimum for just One Month

-…in order not to dig your debt hole any deeper, for just one month, put any extra repayments towards your Christmas fund.
-As soon as Christmas is over, get back on track with your debt reduction plan.
+…in order not to dig your debt hole any deeper, for just one month, you could consider putting extra repayments towards your Christmas fund instead (of course, you should always consult a financial advisor to make sure this is suitable for your personal circumstances).

-1. Great post with such useful & helpful tips!
+Great post with such useful & helpful tips!
 We opt to save year round, come Jan.1st we start regular automatic deposits to our Xmas account.
 I just withdrew the $1700 we saved for Christmas and have used a chunk of that already!
 But it’s nice knowing Christmas is paid for, in cash, with no new “holiday debt”! :)

 Hi Carla, thank you :).